Juggernaut102/tp/docs/DeveloperGuide.md

 ### Glossary

+* **CLI**: Short for Command Line Interface, the area where you can input your commands
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others